ocular-nz/docker-typo3/README.md

 This image installs all required php extensions that TYPO3 wants, and applies the additional PHP resources that TYPO3 needs in the `php.ini` file.

+You still need to download a copy of TYPO3 and place it where your source code lives.

 ## How to use this image

 ### Docker installed